|Student Orientation Guide

 Proctor Guidelines for outside the US

-Theater 117AC - Staging Race in California (4 units): Californians often think of our home state as a kind of “post-racial” space, one free of racial preference, discrimination, and prejudice, but to what extent is this true?
-This course explores two dynamics: (1) the racial structures of California historically and in the contemporary moment, and (2) how cultural systems of performance help shape social systems of race.
-We will consider the role a range of performance forms – theater, film, pageants, political protests – have played in shaping California’s unique cultural and racial topography.
-From the theatricalization of Chinatown in Rodgers’ and Hammerstein’s Flower Drum Song to that of urban riots in Twilight, from the staging of farmworker’s rights to the rendering of California’s indigenous peoples as tourist spectacle, performance strategies have been used by a variety of agents towards a wide range of social and political goals.
-We will use the histories of play productions and para-theatrical performances to interrogate conceptions of California as a “post-racial” state.
+Theater 117AC - California Stories: Theatrical Representations of Race, Labor and Tourism (4 units): How might we characterize California?
+Who lives here & what are the stories we tell about them?
+This course takes California as the site through which to explore how cultural systems of performance help shape social systems of race, considering the role performance forms–theater, film, tourism, pageants, political protests–have played in shaping California’s unique cultural and racial topography.
+From the theatricalization of Chinatown in Rodgers’ and Hammerstein’s Flower Drum Song to that of urban riots in Twilight, from the staging of Latinx farmworker’s rights to those of post-war African American workers of the Great Migration, performance strategies have been used by a variety of agents towards a range of social & political goals.

 Given this course’s central focus on the histories and processes of racial formation in California, it has been approved to fulfill the American Cultures requirement at UC Berkeley.

 Final Exam: Thursday, August 9 from 10 a.m. -1 p.m.
 (Final exam date is tentative; subject to change by professor)

 Register/Add Deadline: June 29, 2018